kestra-io/docs/docs/developer-guide/templates/README.md

       renamedStore: "{{ inputs.store }}
 ```

-If the template is defined like this :
+If the template is defined like this:

 ```yaml
 id: template